-- (a) The hours of sale of alcoholic beverages, whether as a permitted main or accessory use, shall require a state license, and shall be according to the following schedule: - (1) Retail stores for package sales only-Off-premises consumption.
-Vendors may make sales of alcohol only for off-premises consumption between the hours of 8:00 a.m. and midnight. - A. Notwithstanding subsection (a)(1), vendors located in the MXE mixed use entertainment district, that portion of the CD-2 commercial medium intensity district adjoining the MXE district along Washington Avenue between 5th Street and 16th Street, and that portion of the CD-2 district adjoining the MXE district along the east side of Collins Avenue (between 73rd and 75th Streets) may make sales of alcohol only for off-premises consumption between the hours of 10:00 a.m. and 8:00 p.m. - (2) Retail stores, including grocery, convenience stores, and gasoline service/filling stations.
-Retail stores, including grocery, convenience stores, and gasoline service/filling stations, which primarily offer for sale products other than alcoholic beverages may only make sales of beer and wine only for off-premises consumption between the hours of 8:00 a.m. and midnight. - A. Notwithstanding subsection (a)(2), retail stores, including grocery, convenience stores, and gasoline service/filling stations, that are located in the MXE mixed use entertainment district, that portion of the CD-2 commercial medium intensity district adjoining the MXE district along Washington Avenue, between 5th Street and 16th Street, and that portion of the CD-2 district adjoining the MXE district along the east side of Collins Avenue (between 73rd and 75th Streets), and which primarily offer for sale products other than alcoholic beverages may only make sales of beer and wine only between the hours of 10:00 a.m. and 8:00 p.m.

-- (3) Alcoholic beverage establishments.
-All alcoholic beverage establishments with state licensure-On-premises consumption only, may make sales of alcohol between the hours of 8:00 a.m. and 5:00 a.m. - A. Restaurants not operating as dance halls or entertainment establishments.
-Restaurants with full kitchen facilities, serving full meals, licensed as alcoholic beverage establishments, but not operating as dance halls or entertainment establishments, may remain open 24 hours a day; however, alcoholic beverages may not be offered for sale or on-premises consumption between the hours of 5:00 a.m. and 8:00 a.m. - B. Restaurants also operating as dance halls or entertainment establishments.
-Restaurants with full kitchen facilities, serving full meals, licensed as alcoholic beverage establishments, and also operating as dance halls, or entertainment establishments, may remain open 24 hours a day; however, alcoholic beverages may not be offered for sale or on-premises consumption between the hours of 5:00 a.m. and 8:00 a.m., and dancing and entertainment shall not be conducted between the hours of 5:00 a.m. and 8:00 a.m. - C. Other alcoholic beverage establishments.
+- (a) The hours of sale of alcoholic beverages, whether as a permitted main or accessory use, shall require a State License, and shall be according to the following schedule, except as may be otherwise provided pursuant to subsection (6): - (1) Retail stores for package sales only-Off-premises consumption.
+Vendors may make sales of alcohol only for off-premises consumption between the hours of 8:00 a.m.
+10:00 a.m. and midnight. - (2) Retail stores, including grocery, convenience stores, and gasoline service/filling stations.
+Retail stores, including grocery, convenience stores, and gasoline service/filling stations, which primarily offer for sale products other than alcoholic beverages may only make sales of beer and wine only for off-premises consumption between the hours of 8:00 a.m.
+10:00 a.m. and midnight. - (3) Alcoholic beverage establishments.
+All alcoholic beverage establishments with state licensure-On-premises consumption only, may make sales of alcohol between the hours of 8:00 a.m. and 5:00 a.m. - (a) Restaurants not operating as dance halls or entertainment establishments.
+Restaurants with full kitchen facilities, serving full meals, licensed as alcoholic beverage establishments, but not operating as dance halls or entertainment establishments, may remain open 24 hours a day; however, alcoholic beverages may not be offered for sale or on-premises consumption between the hours of 5:00 a.m. and 8:00 a.m. - (b) Restaurants also operating as dance halls or entertainment establishments.
+Restaurants with full kitchen facilities, serving full meals, licensed as alcoholic beverage establishments, and also operating as dance halls, or entertainment establishments, may remain open 24 hours a day; however, alcoholic beverages may not be offered for sale or on-premises consumption between the hours of 5:00 a.m. and 8:00 a.m., and dancing and entertainment shall not be conducted between the hours of 5:00 a.m. and 10:00 a.m. - (c) Other alcoholic beverage establishments.
 Other alcoholic beverage establishments, not containing restaurants with full kitchen facilities, shall close at 5:00 a.m. and remain closed.
-No patron or other persons, other than those employed by the vendor may remain on the premises between the hours of 5:00 a.m. and 8:00 a.m. - D. Sidewalk cafes.
-Notwithstanding the provisions of subsections (3)A. through C., alcoholic beverages shall not be offered for sale or consumption at sidewalk cafes, as defined in section 82-366 of this Code and as otherwise permitted by the city in accordance with chapter 82, article IV, division 5, subdivision II of this Code (as may be amended from time to time), between the hours of 1:30 a.m. and 8:00 a.m., and shall not be consumed at sidewalk cafes between the hours of 2:00 a.m. and 8:00 a.m.
-No variances may be granted from the provisions of this subsection 6-3(3)(d) as to the hours of sale or consumption of alcoholic beverages at sidewalk cafes.
+No patron or other persons, other than those employed by the vendor may remain on the premises between the hours of 5:00 a.m. and 8:00 a.m. - (d) Sidewalk cafes.
+Notwithstanding the provisions of subsections (3)(a) through (c), alcoholic beverages shall not be offered for sale or consumption at sidewalk cafes, as defined in section 82-366 of this Code and as otherwise permitted by the City in accordance with chapter 82, article IV, division 5, subdivision II of this Code (as may be amended from time to time), between the hours of 1:30 a.m. and 8:00 a.m., and shall not be consumed at sidewalk cafes between the hours of 2:00 a.m. and 8:00 a.m.
+No variances may be granted from the provisions of this section 6-3(3)(d) as to the hours of sale or consumption of alcoholic beverages at sidewalk cafes.